What is military sexual trauma (MST)?

-You may have had to continue to live and work with your perpetrator, and even rely on him or her for essential things like food, health care, or watching your back on patrol
+- Having had to continue to live and work with the perpetrator(s), and even rely on them for essential things like food, health care, or “watching your back.”

-You may have thought that if others found out, it would end your career or your chances for promotion
+- Thinking that if others found out, it would hurt your career or your chances for promotion.

 What should I know about treatment and VA services?

 Although MST can be a very difficult experience, recovery is possible, and it's never too late to move forward.
 VA offers free, confidential treatment for mental and physical health conditions related to MST.
 You may be able to receive this MST-related care even if you are not eligible for other VA services.
 You do not need a VA service-connected disability rating.
 You also don't need to have reported the incident when it happened or have documentation that it occurred to get this care.

 VA has effective services to support many paths to healing from the impact of MST.
 Services are recovery-oriented and tailored to your needs.
 Treatment may involve addressing immediate health and safety concerns, learning more about how MST affects people, focusing on strategies for coping with challenging emotions, or, for individuals who are ready, talking more about memories of the MST experience(s).

 VA believes in MST survivors and stands ready to help in their recovery.
 Every VA health care facility has an MST Coordinator who can answer any questions you might have or help you access services.

 - All VA health care facilities and many VA community-based outpatient clinics have providers who are knowledgeable about treatment for difficulties related to MST.